sandwichhlord/WorkingTitleGodotGame/README.md

 5) DONT TOUCH CORE CODE WITHOUT PROPER HEAVY DISCUSSION ABOUT IT IN A MEETING FIRST

-6) dont make changes in anyone elses code ofc
+6) dont make changes in anyone elses code obviously

 7) make sure everything is working great before committing